Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 In the first case (run as a multi-tenant application), this sample will **not** work with **a Microsoft account**, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 You can  use the  [Azure Management Portal](https://manage.windowsazure.com/) to create users, as explained in [Add new users or users with Microsoft accounts to Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-create-users).
-Alternatively you can add a user with the [Azure Portal](https://portal.azure.com).
+Alternatively, you can add a user with the [Azure Portal](https://portal.azure.com).
 In that case be sure to give to a user an email address with the domain of your tenant (for instance user@contoso.onmicrosoft.com) so that this is not a guest MSA account.

 ### Step 1:  Clone or download this repository